Mdsadmansakib/Computer-Architecture-and-Organization/Notes/Lecture_06_Instruction_Set.md

 S2 is either another register or an immediate value

 🔷 4.
 Operand Extension
-Sometimes operands in instructions are shorter than the CPU’s standard word size.
+Sometimes operands in instructions are shorter than the CPU's standard word size.
 This causes a problem when extending these smaller values to the full size needed.
 There are two solutions:

 ✅ Sign Extension
-Used for signed numbers (two’s complement).
+Used for signed numbers (two's complement).

 Copies the sign bit (leftmost bit) to extend.

-Preserves the number’s value.
+Preserves the number's value.

 🔹 Example:

-arduino
-Copy
-Edit
 Original (13-bit):     1010101010101  (negative)
 Extended (32-bit): 1111111111111111101010101010101

 ✅ Zero Extension
 Used for unsigned numbers.